Brandenburg Division

 It was also planned to use Brandenburg commandos in cancelled Operation FREISCHÜTZ.

-Division suffered heavy losses during Belgrade operation.
+Division suffered heavy losses during Belgrade and Batina operation.

 - Bataillon Ebbinghaus